-great.
+So great.
 You can use the expand tool in for physical pain or mental emotional pain.
-So if you're watching this, choose either physical pain your habit the moment or a painful memory.
+So if you're watching this, choose either a physical pain you're having a moment or a painful memory.
 And this is again changing your state in the present.
 Sit with the pain.
-The mental emotional or physical pain, sit with the pain and read it on a zero to 10 scale.
-10 is the biggest ever pain ever zero there's not close your eyes and start expanding your consciousness to include the whole room you're in. expand to include the whole building out to the street.
-The whole neighborhood keep expanding to the whole town or village.
-The whole city the whole region.
-The whole country, the whole continent, keep going to the whole planet.
-Pass the moon. keep expanding your consciousness past every time planet in the solar system, and then to the whole galaxy.
-And then to the whole universe.
-Expand to the farthest star in the universe past all the stars known and unknown.
+The mental emotional and physical pain sit with the pain and rate it on a zero to 10 scale.
+10 is the biggest ever pain ever zero there's not close your eyes and start expanding your consciousness to include the whole room urine expand to include the whole building out to the street to the whole neighbourhood. keep expanding Then to the whole town or village, the whole city, the whole region, the whole country, the whole continent, keep going to the whole planet, pass the moon. keep expanding your consciousness past every planet in the solar system.
+And then to the whole galaxy.
+And then to the whole universe, expand to the farthest star in the universe past all the stars known and unknown.
 And just enjoy it out there for a moment.
-And then turn your attention to the either the physical pain or the mental that the painful memory and sit with that for a moment and read it again, zero to 10.
+And then turn your attention to the either the physical pain or the mental, the painful memory.
+Sit with that for a moment and read it again, zero to 10.
 How does it feel?

 Mine went down.
-Definitely, I can tell you this is a really uncomfortable chairs to sit on, especially when you're half twisted towards a screen like this.
+Definitely, I can tell you this is a really uncomfortable chairs to sit on, especially when you have twisted towards a screen like this.
 So I definitely had a pain in my back to focus on.
-Yes. worked for me.
+Yeah, so that worked for me.

 Excellent.
 Yeah.
-So and again, this is just, um, it's not gonna soften the trigger that triggered the pain or the painful memory, but it will make you feel better for some time.
-Yep.
+So and again, this is just it's not going to soften the trigger that triggered the pain or the painful memory.
+But it will make you feel better for for some time.

-Just going back to the the concepts you've talked about, overall, lan sent in a question a little while ago asking whether feeling mind letting go of emotions, whether that is part of something called the Sedona Method, which I don't know anything about.
+Just going back to the the concept you've talked about overall, Ian sent in a question a little while ago asking whether feeling mind letting go of emotions, whether that is part of something called the Sedona Method, which I don't know anything about.

-I don't'I someone else has asked me that about recently.
+I don't I someone else has asked me that about recently.
 And I've noticed in the last five or six years, particularly that there are quite a few emotional release processes that have popped up.
 In the work different parts of the world.
 I don't know what the Sedona Method is.
 But yeah.